-There is a wide variety amongst these outcomes - which is absolutely fine.
-What matters is that independent advocacy organisations are clear about the differences that they believe will be made because of their outputs.
-Once they are clear about these differences, they can create strong outcome statements (the three Independent Advocacy National Outcomes are examples of this, as are the examples above).
+What matters is that independent advocacy organisations are clear about the differences that will be made because of their outputs.
+Once they are clear about these differences, they can create strong outcome statements (the three Independent Advocacy National Outcomes are examples of this).